argilla-io/argilla/docs/_source/getting_started/installation/deployments/from_development.md

 If you want the cutting-edge version of *Argilla* with the latest changes and experimental features, follow the steps below in your terminal.
 **Be aware that this version might be unstable!**

-First, you need to install the master version of our python client:
+First, you need to install the master version of our Python client:

 ```bash
  pip install -U git+https://github.com/argilla-io/argilla.git